-Natalie Sparaccio | Interdisciplinary Studies & Organizational Leadership
+Natalie Sparaccio | Interdisciplinary studies and organizational leadership

-Natalie is is taking classes, working at Starbucks, teaching yoga and doing concert and event photography on the side.
+Natalie is taking classes, working at Starbucks, teaching yoga and doing concert and event photography on the side.
 She is back on track with her studies after four years in the working world and finding what truly motivates her.

-“The experience of being in school in itself has always been such challenge for me.
+“The experience of being in school in itself has always been such a challenge for me.
 In college, high school, even middle school I’ve struggled with learning and devoting myself to the material.
 I love that ASU Online wants to be such a large part of that balance, ASU wants to see you achieve things in school and outside of school, this helps me be more motivated to accomplish my goals.”

-Obi Sneed | Leadership and Innovation
+Obi Sneed | Leadership and innovation

-Obi is a full time Instructional Designer who does amazing work for ASU Online, a mother of three, and is in pursuit of a doctoral degree in the Mary Lou Fulton Leadership and Innovation Doctoral (EdD) program.
+Obi is a full-time instructional designer who does amazing work for ASU Online, a mother of three, and is in pursuit of a doctoral degree in the Mary Lou Fulton Leadership and Innovation Doctoral (EdD) program.

 “What ASU Online did was give me the opportunity to work full time, keep up with my daily schedule and also pursue a higher education degree.
-As an employee at ASU Online, we’re in a space that’s so innovating, there are so many bright minds and intelligent people.
+As an employee at ASU Online, we’re in a space that’s so innovative, there are so many bright minds and intelligent people.
 How could I not be motivated?
 I am attaining the highest level of education, expanding my career opportunities, and am able to continue to grow.”

-Amber Gray | Behavioral Health
+Amber Gray | Behavioral health

 Amber has always been a caretaker, for her own family and of victims of domestic abuse.
-To better help others, she is pursuing her Doctorate in Behavioral Health.
+To better help others, she is pursuing her doctorate in behavioral health.

-“I'm a counselor for domestic violence, and a victim advocate.
-My goal is to get the victim out of the crisis situation they’re in, and put them into a safe place then try to help them build a new life.
-We work with the victim to develop skills they need to build a new life.
+“I'm a counselor for domestic violence and a victim advocate.
+My goal is to get the victim out of the crisis situation they’re in and put them into a safe place then try to help them build a new life.
+We work with the victim to develop the skills they need to build a new life.
 Currently, I work with victims of violence in shelters, but with the Doctor of Behavioral Health program I’m learning about working with them in different environments, like hospitals, too.”

-Nicole Beaver | Mass Communications & Media Studies
+Nicole Beaver | Mass communications and media studies

 Nicole supports her family while being a full-time student.
 Set to graduate next year, Nicole just landed her first job in her new field, working for a communications company.